BaTCAVe: Trustworthy Explanations for Robot Behaviors: Experiments

 \subsection{Experiment 2: Lift Cube, Pick \& Place, and Nut Assembly with Proprioceptive Sensors}

-\emph{Setup}: We use a Panda, a 6-DOF robotic arm with a gripper, to complete the three tasks shown in Fig~\ref{fig:experiments}(b,c,d) on RoboSuite~\cite{robosuite2020}.
+\emph{Setup}: We use a Panda, a 6-DOF robotic arm with a gripper, to complete the three tasks shown in Table~\ref{table:com_val} on RoboSuite~\cite{robosuite2020}.
 The setup includes various proprioceptive sensors to monitor the arm's movements and positions.
-By using the DNN shown in Fig~\ref{fig:Local explaination non image} and the train using the ph low dim dataset from robomimic ~\cite{robomimic2021}, we developed an agent based on behavioral cloning~\cite{robomimic2021}.
+By using the DNN shown in Fig~\ref{fig:Local explaination non image}a and trained on the low-dimensional dataset from robomimic ~\cite{robomimic2021}, we developed an agent based on behavioral cloning~\cite{robomimic2021}.
 Robot's actions are $\Delta$ differences.
 Our objective is to explain which concepts of the inputs, $C_I$=\{object, EEF position measurement, EEF quaternion measurement,gripper open width\}, is responsible when the robot is taking a set of actions defined by $C_A = \mathrm{top~75\%~of~each~} \Delta~\text{action}$.

 \emph{Results}: We obtain notably high BaTCAVe score with a low uncertainty, corroborating that accurate object information from proprioceptive sensors, unlike in vision-based settings, helps with precisely performing the task.
-Table~\ref{table:Sample_GE} shows sample scores of $C_A$'s tested across different $C_I$'s.
+Table~\ref{table:com_val} shows sample scores of $C_A$'s tested across different $C_I$'s.
 Further, an analysis of per time step explanations for the lifting cube task, depicted in Fig~\ref{fig:Local explaination non image}b, explains that only the object pose and EEF position measurements matters when the EEF is moving down.